gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 - `simple-maven-dep`: the app built and deployed to Artifactory (available at https://gitlab.com/gitlab-examples/maven/simple-maven-dep)
 - `simple-maven-app`: the app using the previous one as a dependency (available at https://gitlab.com/gitlab-examples/maven/simple-maven-app)

-We assume that you already have a GitLab account on [GitLab.com](https://gitlab.com/), and that you know the basic usage of GitLab CI/CD.
+We assume that you already have a GitLab account on [GitLab.com](https://gitlab.com/), and that you know the basic usage of Git and GitLab CI/CD.
 We also assume that an Artifactory instance is available and reachable from the internet, and that you have valid credentials to deploy on it.

 ## Create the simple Maven dependency